 - Depending on the size of your loan debt, it can be difficult to find a card that will give you a credit limit large enough to repay it in full.

 - If you miss any of the repayments, you could immediately forego the interest-free offer, meaning you would have to start paying the debt at the standard APR for the card.

-- There will typically an initial fee charged by the money transfer card of up to 5% of the amount transferred to your bank account
+- There will typically be an initial fee charged by the money transfer card of up to 5% of the amount transferred to your bank account.

 Alternatives to using a credit card to pay off a loan

 If you are struggling with repaying your personal loan, a good first port of call is talking to the lender.
 It may be able to offer you support, including offering payment holidays or extending the term of the loan to reduce the payments.
-It is worth noting, however, that both of these options result in you having to pay more in interest over the lifetime of the loan and could also be reported on your credit file.
+It is worth noting, however, that both of these options result in you having to pay more in interest over the lifetime of the loan and could also damage your credit score.

 Another option is to see if you can manage your money more efficiently by using a budgeting app, which could then free up extra funds to repay the debt more easily or even to enable you to overpay on the loan and reduce the overall term.

 For more serious debt problems, it's worth getting free independent advice from organisations like Citizens Advice or StepChange.
 There are options such as debt consolidation loans, individual voluntary arrangements, debt relief orders and even bankruptcy, although the ramifications of these are significant and you shouldn't consider them without taking advice.

 We have more information in our article 'What happens if I don’t pay off my credit card?'.